mctweb/torphins-playgroup/content/pages/faqs.md

           parents/carers will be notified via e mail and our Facebook page.  \r\n"
         title: "What happens if it snows or is very sunny? "
+      - body: >-
-      - body: "Children and parents are entitled to expect the highest quality in childcare practice.
+          Children and parents are entitled to expect the highest quality in childcare practice.
 Observing is an essential element in achieving quality childcare practice because it helps us to ‘know’ the children in our care.
-It leads to an understanding of the children’s developmental needs and helps us to plan appropriately. \r
+It leads to an understanding of the children’s developmental needs and helps us to plan appropriately.

-          We use Learning Journals to record your child’s journey at playgroup.
+          We use [Learning Journals](https://learningjournals.co.uk/) to record your child’s journey at playgroup.
 This is linked to different curricular areas where we can track how your child is progressing.
 Parents will receive an email to connect to their child’s Learning Journal once the child commences.
-          Parents and children can take ownership of these journals and can freely add observations and stories from home learning and experiences.\r
+Parents and children can take ownership of these journals and can freely add observations and stories from home learning and experiences.

           Throughout your child’s time with us we will give you regular verbal feedback on their progress holding parent consultations.
-During your child’s time at Playgroup, we also take several photographs to show the children’s progression as well as for quality assurance. \r
+During your child’s time at Playgroup, we also take several photographs to show the children’s progression as well as for quality assurance.

-          \r\n"
         title: How will I know what my child has been doing in the sessions?
 ---